Readiness Action Plan

 - The RAP also includes adaptation measures, which are longer-term changes to NATO’s forces and command structure so that the Alliance will be better able to react swiftly and decisively to sudden crises.

-- Adaptation measures included tripling the size of the NATO Response Force (NRF), the establishment of a Very High Readiness Joint Task Force (VJTF) able to deploy at very short notice, and enhanced Standing Naval Forces.
+- Adaptation measures agreed under the RAP in 2014 included tripling the size of the NATO Response Force (NRF), the establishment of a Very High Readiness Joint Task Force (VJTF) able to deploy at very short notice, and enhanced Standing Naval Forces.

-- To facilitate readiness and the rapid deployment of forces, eight NATO Force Integration Units (NFIUs) - which are small headquarters - were established in Central and Eastern Europe.
+- To facilitate readiness and the rapid deployment of forces, the RAP also led to the creation of eight NATO Force Integration Units (NFIUs) – which are small headquarters – in Central and Eastern Europe.
 Headquarters for the Multinational Corps Northeast in Szczecin, Poland and the Multinational Division Southeast in Bucharest, Romania were also established.
 In addition, a standing joint logistics support group headquarters was set up.

-- In December 2015, Allies further agreed on tailored assurance measures for Turkey to respond to the growing security challenges from the south.
+- In December 2015, Allies further agreed on tailored assurance measures for Türkiye to respond to the growing security challenges from the south.

 The assurance measures are a series of land, sea and air activities in, on and around the territory of NATO Allies in Central and Eastern Europe, designed to reinforce their defence, reassure their populations and deter potential aggression.
-These measures are a direct result of Russia’s aggressive actions to NATO’s east.
+These measures are a direct result of Russia’s illegal and illegitimate annexation of Crimea, Ukraine.
+They include a military presence in the east of the Alliance.
 All NATO Allies are contributing to these measures on a rotational basis.
 The measures can be stepped up or reduced as necessary, depending on the security situation.

 To provide assurance at sea, NATO deploys a number of multinational maritime forces such as two Standing NATO Mine Countermeasures Groups patrolling the Baltic Sea and the Eastern Mediterranean, and an enlarged Standing NATO Maritime Group conducting maritime assurance measures in addition to counter-terrorism patrols.